 The Coronavirus Has Changed The Payday Loan Industry

 The novel coronavirus has effectively changed how we go about our daily lives.
 Just a few months ago the economy was strong and many consumers had little concern for financial issues.
-Applicants who were in need of a personal loan could get approved for financing with no problem and expect cash in hand that same day.
-Now it seems we can’t do anything in person that used to be normal and our whole landscape of financial and social matters has changed.
+Applicants who were in need of a payday loan could get approved for financing with no problem and expect cash in hand that same day.
+It seems we can’t do anything in person that used to be normal and our whole landscape of financial and social matters has changed.
 Short Term Loan companies, much like mortgage lenders and small business lenders and not immune from the current situation.
 As with any unprecedented global event, the largest lenders are watching the crisis unfold.
-Most online payday lenders are still operating with no problems.
+Most online payday lenders that offer fast 1 hour loans are still operating with no problems.
 The bigger issue we see is with storefront payday loan and check cashing companies who literally can’t open their doors.
-Let’s take a deep dive into how the Coronvirus is changing the lending environment in Ohio and all across the country.
+Let’s take a deep dive into how the Coronavirus is changing the lending environment in Ohio and all across the country.

-When someone applies, lender will often check their credit and make sure they can pay back the full amount borrowed with an online payday loan.
+When someone applies, a direct lender will often check their credit They will make sure the borrower can pay back the full amount with an online payday loan.
 This is no different when you’re looking at companies who are registered and able to provide funding in Ohio.
 Most companies are able to abide by the Official Ohio stay at home order with no problem.
 Many loans are underwritten and approved entirely online and consumers hardly ever have to meet with someone in person.
 There are certain situations where you may need to speak with a customer service rep on the phone.
-But that’s no problem now as online lenders are able to have their reps work and speak to customers remotely.
+But that’s no problem now as Ohio payday loan lenders are able to have their reps work and speak to customers remotely.

-The problem we see with loan applications is a liquidity and approval one.
+The problem we see with payday loan applications is a liquidity and approval one.
 With the current COVID-19 shutdown there are record levels of people losing their jobs.
 Not only that, many lenders have concerns that prospective borrowers will be able to make future monthly payments.
 So, a good amount of people are applying for payday loans.
 But it’s hard for underwriters to approve them as they can’t be sure the loan will be paid back in time.
 Many of the large banks and financial institutions that underwrite mortgages and bank loans will set the rates and buy short term securities in bulk.
 That means if they’re not ready to open up and lend it will be more difficult for the smaller operations!
-With an unemployment rate approaching 15% here, it makes sense that borrowers may miss payments down the road.
+With an unemployment rate still over 10% in Ohio, it makes sense that borrowers may miss payments down the road.
 It remains to be seen how the Coronavirus pandemic will shake out.
 Already we’re seeing some stay at home orders rescinded and more people are going back to work.
-The problem remains that many people have lost their jobs and we can only expect applications for online payday loans in Ohio to increase.
+The problem remains that many people have lost their jobs and may need a payday loan to get back on track.
+We can only expect applications for online payday loans in Ohio to increase.